Sunward Cohousing

-Sunward Cohousing is an intentional community located in Ann Arbor, Michigan, USA.
+Sunward Cohousing is an intentional community located in Ann Arbor, Michigan, United States.
 Sunward's founders were pioneers in bringing the cohousing model to Michigan.

 Demographics

 The community is made up of 40 households including single individuals, couples, single parents, young families with children, empty nesters, and unrelated adults, ranging in age from infants to octogenarians.
 Sunward's members, around 65 adults and 25 children, have a variety of cultures, races, religious and spiritual preferences, sexual orientations, and educational and occupational backgrounds.
 Being an intergenerational village is an important design goal of the community.
 Members are known as Sunwardians.

 History

 Sunward has its origins in 1993 when Susan Cameron, Donna White and other founders began to discuss how to bring cohousing to Ann Arbor, inspired by successful efforts outside of Michigan.
 In January 1994, Nick Meima and other key players invited Kathryn McCamant, the architect who popularized the cohousing model in the U.S., to Ann Arbor to conduct a cohousing workshop.
 Inspired by her workshop, a group began meeting to establish criteria for site selection.

 The Sunward site was discovered in July 1995 on the edge of Ann Arbor in Scio Township.
 An initial purchase offer was refused because the landowners did not like the cooperative living ideas espoused by the group.
 In December 1995 a new offer was made and accepted.
 The early members became developers by forming a limited liability corporation called Ann Arbor Alpha.
 An architectural firm, Sunstructures Architects, was selected in June 1996.
 Kathryn McCamant and her partner Charles Durrett conducted two workshops to help members design the site plan and Common House.

 The land sale closed in November 1996 and the group then began searching for a builder.
 The core membership group reached 22 households in December 1996.
 A final site plan was approved in January 1997, and the group grew to 28 households.
 A builder, Phoenix Contractors, Inc., was selected in February 1997.
 By May 1997, 36 households were committed, and unit pricing and selections were made.
 Construction began May 22, 1997.
 The community was fully subscribed with 40 households by August 1997.
 By April 1998, the first homes were certified for occupancy, and community members began to move in.
 Construction was completed in November 1998, a date the community annually celebrates as its anniversary.

 The success of Sunward prompted the creation of two more independent cohousing communities in the area, Great Oak and Touchstone.